wurmlab/SBC361-programming-in-R/practical.md

 These special characters can be used on their own, or in combination with one another.
 To help you out with understanding these symbols, here are a few examples:

-* The pattern ".r" means any character, followed by the letter "r" (e.g. "er", "or", "tr", "3r").
+* The pattern `.r` means any character, followed by the letter "r" (e.g. "er", "or", "tr", "3r").
-* The pattern "...r" means any character, followed by any character, followed by any character, followed by the letter "r" (e.g. "beer", "deer", "zekr").
+* The pattern `...r` means any character, followed by any character, followed by any character, followed by the letter "r" (e.g. "beer", "deer", "zekr").
-* The pattern "l\*at" means zero or more copies of the letter "l", followed by the letters "at" (e.g. "at", "lat", "\l\l\l\l\l\l\l\l\l\lat").
+* The pattern `l*at` means zero or more copies of the letter "l", followed by the letters "at" (e.g. "at", "lat", "llllllllllat").
-* The pattern "s.\+s" means the letter "s", followed by one or more copies of any character, followed by the letter "s" (e.g. "sas", "sts", "sauces", "serendipities", but NOT "ss").
+* The pattern `s.+s` means the letter "s", followed by one or more copies of any character, followed by the letter "s" (e.g. "sas", "sts", "sauces", "serendipities", but NOT "ss").
-* The pattern ".\* .\*" means zero or more copies of any character, followed by a space, followed by zero or more copies of any character (any combination of two words, e.g. "test word").
+* The pattern `.* .*` means zero or more copies of any character, followed by a space, followed by zero or more copies of any character (any combination of two words, e.g. "test word").

 Some of these examples might seem very confusing at first, but if you learn what each special character means on its own and then go through the pattern one at a time you should find that it makes sense.